chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /records/{RECORD_ID}/documents/{DOCUMENT_ID}/rels/{REL}/

-   get all documents related to argument-document by rel-type defined by rel
-     includes relationships to other versions of the argument-document (also limit, offset and status)

    :shortname: get_documents_by_rel
    :accesscontrol: A user app with access to the record, or a principal in full control of the record